jqwik-team/jqwik/docs/user-guide.md

 - User guide: Added links to example sources on github
 - Added `Arbitraries.frequency()` to enable
   [choosing values with weighted probabilities](#choosing-with-weights)
+- Collection and String generation now explores a wider range of sizes and lengths

 ### 0.8.6